MASQ-Project/ClusterTool/USAGE.md

 _Implemented in `finish.py`_

-`finish` is a regular Command that downloads the `SubstratumNode.log` for all instances into a local directory and calls `stop` on each instance.
+`finish` is a regular Command that downloads the `MASQNode.log` for all instances into a local directory and calls `stop` on each instance.
 It prompts for a directory name to put the logs into; it will accept a name that contains no spaces and does not already exist.
 If it receives invalid input, it will reprompt; a blank line will cancel the command.